 For the upcoming tax year, make it your goal to maximize production for preparers and reviewers by having all communications go through your Client Communications Manager.

-Another way to take control of tax season—and save time—is to establish a notice protection plan.
+Another tax season survival tip that saves time is establishing a notice protection plan.
 Clients worry that they’ll receive tax notices, and many firms are unsure whether they should charge for them.
 We highly recommend that you add a line item to every tax return (we recommend 20%-25% of the tax return line item) called “notice protection plan,” and allow clients the option to opt out.

 Doing this not only increases your bottom line, but it sets a boundary informing your clients that you’ll be charging for tax notices.
 We’ve found that about 80% of clients don’t opt out of this service.
 Thanks to the added income coming from the notice protection plan line item, you now have the option to say farewell to the tax returns of your not-so-ideal clients.
 It’s a win-win for you and your staff when it comes to time savings (and a morale boost)!